sktime/pytorch-forecasting/docs/source/index.rst

 introduces the package and provides background information.

-PyTorch Forecasting aims to ease state-of-the-art timeseries forecasting with neural networks for both real-world cases and research alike.
+PyTorch Forecasting aims to ease state-of-the-art time series forecasting with neural networks for both real-world cases and research alike.
 The goal is to provide a high-level API with maximum flexibility for professionals and reasonable defaults for beginners.
 Specifically, the package provides

-* A timeseries dataset class which abstracts handling variable transformations, missing values, randomized subsampling, multiple history lengths, etc.
+* A time series dataset class which abstracts handling variable transformations, missing values, randomized subsampling, multiple history lengths, etc.
-* A base model class which provides basic training of timeseries models along with logging in TensorBoard and generic visualizations such as actual vs predictions and dependency plots
+* A base model class which provides basic training of time series models along with logging in TensorBoard and generic visualizations such as actual vs predictions and dependency plots
-* Multiple neural network architectures for timeseries forecasting that have been enhanced for real-world deployment and come with in-built interpretation capabilities
+* Multiple neural network architectures for time series forecasting that have been enhanced for real-world deployment and come with in-built interpretation capabilities
-* Multi-horizon timeseries metrics
+* Multi-horizon time series metrics
 * Hyperparameter tuning with `optuna <https://optuna.readthedocs.io/>`_

 The package is built on `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/>`_ to allow